rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-29-rancher-desktop-2-alpha-2.md

 ---
-title: "Rancher Desktop 2.0 Alpha 2: the settings screen is back"
+title: "Rancher Desktop 2.0 Alpha 2: the Preferences dialog is back"
 slug: rancher-desktop-2-alpha-2
 date: "2026-07-29T09:00:00"
 authors: [jan]
 description: >-
-  Alpha 1 shipped without a settings screen, so every change went through the command line.
-Alpha 2 brings the Preferences dialog back, wired to the same Kubernetes object that rdd set writes to, and validated by the same admission webhook.
+  Alpha 1 of Rancher Desktop 2.0 shipped without a Preferences dialog.
+  Everything worked, but you could only change settings from the command line.
+  Alpha 2 brings the dialog back, and it reads and writes the same App object as the command line tools do.
 discussion: https://github.com/rancher-sandbox/rancher-desktop-2/discussions/PLACEHOLDER
 ---

-Alpha 1 of Rancher Desktop 2.0 shipped without a settings screen.
-Everything worked, but you made every change from the command line.
-Alpha 2 brings the Preferences dialog back, and it reads and writes the same object the command line does.
+Alpha 1 of Rancher Desktop 2.0 shipped without a Preferences dialog.
+Everything worked, but you could only change settings from the command line.
+Alpha 2 brings the dialog back, and it reads and writes the same `App` object as the command line tools do.

 <!-- truncate -->